cofide/cofide-api-sdk/README.md

 The `.proto` files are in the `proto` directory, and the generated stubs for Go are in the `gen/proto/go` directory.

 ## Stability

-The service definitions in this repository are not currently guaranteed to be backward compatible over time, and have been versioned as `v1alhpa1` to indicate this.
+The service definitions in this repository are not currently guaranteed to be backward compatible over time, and have been versioned as `v1alpha1` to indicate this.
-As the Cofide product matures, we will move to `v1` and guarantee backward compatibility from that point.
+As Cofide projects and product mature, we will move to `v1` and guarantee backward compatibility from that point.